pabloapausa/pabloapausa/README.md

 # [Pablo Apausa](https://apausa.dev)

-Hi there, I am currently pursuing a dual degree in Software Development and Digital Design at UOC, because of my interdisciplinary background I have the skills to approach projects with a holistic perspective.
+I am currently pursuing a dual degree in Software Development and Digital Design at UOC, because of my interdisciplinary background I have the skills to approach projects with a holistic perspective.

 ## 👨‍💻 Coding Languages